Tuesday, December 27, 2011

 Saturday, June 18, 2011

 I just finished reading an article on this band in Time Out Tel Aviv and of course, the first thing I did was search for this video on youtube.
 And then I listened to it again and again.
 It's that good.
-I love the guitar and in general, their endless energy.
+I love the guitar and their endless energy.
 Modern Tapes first started playing in a bomb shelter and that's where they recorded their e.p.
-As one of the members said: "that's where we feel the safest".
-Playing in a bomb shelter may sound very undergroundish to someone from abroad but here it's pretty common-they're more like community garages without cars, a home for junkies, an indoor option for parties in the winter.
+As one of the members said: "That's where we feel the safest".
+Playing in a bomb shelter may sound very undergroundish to someone from abroad but it's pretty common here-they're more like community garages without cars and an indoor option for parties in the winter.
 Hopefully, my associations of bomb shelters will stay relatively positive.
-Anyways it is kind of cool that Modern Tapes see playing in it as cool.
+Anyway, it's kind of cool that Modern Tapes sees playing in it as cool.
 I hope to catch a gig of theirs in Tel Aviv before they make it big and start touring the world and something tells me I shouldn't linger.

 https://www.facebook.com/moderntapes